 How to Determine Seat Depth of Wheelchair Required?

-Seat Depth is just as important as width for comfort and biomechanics of your wheelchair.
+Seat Depth is just as important as width for comfort and biomechanics of your wheelchair, especially if you are a very tall person with long legs.
 Ideally you want to sit down with your weight evenly distributed throughout your thighs and buttocks, while providing allowing enough breathable space behind your knees.

 If the seat is too short, it will overload the buttocks and increase pressure care risks, and affect manoeuvrability by placing too much weight on the castors.